Find out what to eat in Queenstown but first, let’s take a step back and remember how this town came to be and appreciate its history.

 The Carvery, Park Hotel Alexandra

 The Carvery offers ala-carte food and a buffet.
-If you’re a meat lover, The Carvery’s buffet offers a wide variety of delicious meat.
+As a meat lover, The Carvery’s buffet offers a wide variety of delicious meat.

 You can find The Carvery at level 7 of Park Hotel Alexandra.